Endangered Amur Tiger Dies After Artificial Insemination Procedure At Cheyenne Mountain Zoo: 'Life Ended Too Soon'

 “Much hope hinged on the outcome of this procedure,” Chastain stated.

-Chastain said Savelii passed due to complications during recovery from the procedure.
+Chastain said Savelii passed away due to complications during recovery from the procedure.

 “Due to the global importance of this procedure, seven veterinarians were on hand for the procedure, as well as reproductive biologists, and representatives from three AZA-accredited zoos and one university,” Chastain said.READ MORE: Florida Bill Would Reduce Prison Time, Save Millions In Taxpayer Dollars